bagustris/s3prl-disorder/README.md

 * **AVFAD** Advanced Voice Function Assessment Database (http://acsa.web.ua.pt/AVFAD.htm)

-Note: If you have any question about how to use the datasets in this toolkit, you can send me a mail.
+You need to locate the datasets in the following directories (see the audio path format in downstream/voicedisorder/data/lst/*.json):
+- downstream/voicedisorder/data/audio/Saarbruecken
+- downstream/voicedisorder/data/audio/AVFAD

 ## Usage
 For running an experiment you need to clone the repo and install S3PRL toolkit as authors indicated at https://github.com/s3prl/s3prl).